fgimenez/mirage-load-test/README.md

 The development machine is defined using a [packer](https://www.packer.io/) template and some helper files, all under the `image` directory.
-For generating the image you need a recent version of packer (tested with v0.11.0) and qemu with kvm support, on a ubuntu 16.04 box you need to execute:
+For generating the image you need a recent version of packer (tested with v0.11.0) and qemu with kvm support, on a ubuntu 16.04 host you need to execute:

     $ sudo apt-get install qemu-kvm libvirt-bin bridge-utils virt-manager